StevenLuk18/mid_project/README.md

 ### ParknShop
 - Selling more economic alcohols.
-- Trend to encourage to buy a single one.
+- Tend to encourage to buy a single one.
 - Small profit but rapid turnover

 More unique brands for the customers